eerimoq/pumbaa/docs/library-reference/pumbaa/drivers.rst

    .. method:: reset()

-      Send reset on one wire bus.
+      Send reset on One Wire bus.

    .. method:: search()

-      Search for devices on the one wire bus.
+      Search for devices on the One Wire bus.
 The device id of all found devices are stored and returned by :meth:`.get_devices`.